buzkall/filament-issues/README.md

 php artisan test --filter=LoginTest

 How can I test this POST endpoint?

 How should I indicate the panel in the test?

 ### 5. Translatable fields in selects and indicators

-I opened an issue in the filament repo about the labels of translatable fields This used to work right at the bat in v2, but now forces us to overwrite the label in selects and indicators
+I opened an issue in the filament repo about the labels of translatable fields This used to work right off the bat in v2, but now forces us to overwrite the label in selects and indicators

 Issue -> https://github.com/filamentphp/filament/issues/9292
 The repo for this issue is -> https://github.com/buzkall/filament-indicator-translatable-multiple